zalando/postgres-operator/docs/administrator.md

 The operator will assign a set of environment variables to the database pods that cannot be overridden to guarantee core functionality.
-Only variables with 'WAL_' and 'LOG_' prefixes can be customized, to allow backup and log shipping to be specified differently.
+Only variables with 'WAL_' and 'LOG_' prefixes can be customized to allow for backup and log shipping to be specified differently.
 There are three ways to specify extra environment variables (or override existing ones) for database pods:

 * [Via ConfigMap](#via-configmap)
 * [Via Secret](#via-secret)